jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 To achieve fluency and command of the entire fretboard, it's necessary to understand the intervals of the chords and how they harmonize together.
-This is the objective of Part 2.
+That's the objective of Part 2.
 The CAGED chord shapes will be thoroughly explored and used as a basis for organizing this effort.